Particle reconstruction of volumetric particle image velocimetry with strategy of machine learning: Conclusions

 \section{Conclusions}

-For the three-dimensional particle reconstruction of volumetric PIV, the new proposed AI-based technique shows its superior advantages of accuracy, efficiency and robustness on recovering particle locations and intensities from 2D particle images over traditional MART-based algorithms.
-Overall, with its superior accuracy and robustness, we believe AI-PR technique is very promising to apply to more realistic experiments.
-However, it needs to be noticed that for different experiments with different mapping functions of imaging, AI-PR requires its entire training procedure to learn the rules of projections.
-Future work could focus on combining calibration of volumetric PIV with AI-PR training, or doing particle reconstruction directly from AI-PR without calibration and additional network training for different experimental cases.
+Robust and efficient 3D particle reconstruction for volumetric PIV has been a long standing problem in experimental fluid mechanics.
+Traditional SF-MART-based algorithms either suffer from expensive computational time or sensitivity to noises.
+As a preliminary study, the newly proposed AI-based technique shows its superior advantages of accuracy, efficiency (x10 faster), and robustness to noise on recovering particle locations and intensities from 2D particle images over traditional SF-MART-based algorithms.
+Overall, with its superior accuracy and robustness, we believe AI-PR technique is very promising to apply to more realistic experiments by increasing the training dataset.
+However, as for the current work, the validation of our algorithm is limited to synthetic data rather than real experimental data.
+Future work should focus on combining calibration of volumetric PIV with AI-PR training, and performing particle reconstruction directly from AI-PR without calibration and additional network training for different real experimental cases.